 A Lack of Respect

-This salesperson made three critical mistakes:
+This salesperson made three critical mistakes that resulted in a poor customer service experience:

 #1: He missed his appointment with me and kept me waiting.
 That told me that his previous meeting was more important than respecting our appointment.